 No, this will not affect your chances of selection.
 What might affect your chances of selection is whether you are eligible for selection as a Group 1 or Group 2 candidate; Group membership is determined by the PMCV eligibility criteria (see PMCV website).
 Group 1 candidates are all eligible for selection at Austin Health, Group 2 candidates will also be eligible for selection, although in much smaller numbers than Group 1.

-In 2015, 2 Group 2 candidates were successfully appointed to intern positions at Austin Health.
+In 2016, three Group 2 candidates were successfully appointed to intern positions at Austin Health.

 The number of Group 2 candidates appointed to Austin Health is determined annually by the Department of Health via the PMCV in the Group 2 matching process.
 The Group 2 match occurs shortly after the Group 1 match process and acceptance period.